sinnwerkstatt/landmatrix/README.rst

                      virtualenvwrapper python3-psycopg2 libpq-dev npm

 Now the frontend dependencies, we use bower (for now):
-$ sudo npm -g install bower gulp gulp-livereload  gulp-watch
+$ sudo npm -g install bower
 $ bower install

+If you intend to develop on the frontend, you'll probably want livereload:
+$ npm install gulp gulp-livereload  gulp-watch

 $ mkvirtualenv landmatrix

 $ workon landmatrix

+If you intend to do ANY development on the frontend/backend, use the requirements-dev.txt in the next step, it will include the default requirements.txt:
 $ pip install -r requirements.txt

 Set up the database, user and postgis: